Connect with others who understand.

 • “I take it when I need it, but only if it’s before 8 a.m.
 Otherwise, I don’t sleep.”

-Possible side effects of amphetamine/dextroamphetamine include changes in appetite and insomnia.
+Amphetamine/dextroamphetamine may cause side effects like changes in appetite, fast or pounding heartbeat, and insomnia.
 “If I don’t time it just right, I do think it affects my sleep pattern,” shared a MyMSTeam member.

-Modafinil and its close relative armodafinil are primarily used to treat narcolepsy and excessive daytime sleepiness.
+Modafinil and the related drug armodafinil are mainly used to treat narcolepsy and excessive daytime sleepiness.
 These drugs belong to a newer class of stimulants called eugeroics.
-Modafinil is available in chewable and tablet form.
+Modafinil is available in a chewable tablet form.

-Members of MyMSTeam report a range of experiences with modafinil:
+Members of MyMSTeam have reported a range of experiences with modafinil:

 • “I feel like I’m not in zombie mode now.”